Protecting Financial Data: Key Cybersecurity Awareness Training Modules for Finance

 Mobile Device Security for Finance Teams (Or "Why Checking Payroll From the Airport Public WiFi Is a Terrible Idea")

 Finance work doesn't stay in the office anymore, creating new vulnerabilities when financial tasks are performed on mobile devices in various locations.
+A comprehensive finance security training program must cover mobile risks too.

 What This Module Actually Needs to Cover: